 In 2024, OR conducted a stakeholder survey to gather data and feedback from communities.
 The survey was administered both at the local level – consisting of communities within a 5-kilometer radius of the operation areas, across a total of 19 areas, or 100% of the operation areas – and at the national level – consisting of other stakeholders outside of the 5-kilometer radius or further out, such as farmers and community enterprises.
 The survey results did not find any problems that directly or indirectly harm the community and society.
 In addition, OR has a process to continuously care for the community and society.
 This is done by developing workplans and organizing participatory community and social development projects.
 Some examples of projects and activities implemented in 2024, categorized in accordance with the Corporate Citizenship and Philanthropic Framework are highlighted below

-Focus Area | Project/Activity | 2024 Accomplishments |
+Focus Area | Project / Activity | 2025 Implementation Details |

 |